Mastering the @wire Decorator in Salesforce LWC: A Comprehensive Guide with Examples

 @AuraEnabled(cacheable=true)

-return [SELECT Id, Name, Industry FROM Account ORDER BY CreatedDate DESC LIMIT 5];
+return [SELECT Id, Name FROM Account LIMIT 10];

 }